Whether legal or illegal, stimulants have an addictive quality and side effects that can be very dangerous.

 - Blow

 The term crack refers to the free-base version of cocaine that is often smoked with a pipe.
-Although cocaine and crack cocaine appear different physically, with cocaine presenting in a white powder form and crack cocaine in a crystallized form, the substances elicit similar effects.
+Although cocaine and crack cocaine appear different physically, the substances elicit similar effects.
 Cocaine is often cut with fillers, such as talcum powder, or drugs, such as fentanyl, which can increase the risk of overdose, especially if individuals are unaware that their cocaine contains this potent opioid.4

 Methamphetamine

-Methamphetamine use is associated with the same kinds of effects that can be observed when other kinds of stimulant drugs are used, such as:3
+Methamphetamine use is associated with the same kinds of effects that can be observed when taking other kinds of stimulant drugs such as:3

 - Euphoria